S-A-Scott/learning/mac_environment/note.md

 1. Install [MacTeX](https://tug.org/mactex)
 2. In order to set `$PATH`, add the line below to the ~/.config/fish/config.fish
    - `set -gx PATH /Library/TeX/texbin $PATH`

+# Alfred

+1. Install Alfred and crack it.
+2. Add some useful workflows.

+# Seil

+1. Install and then swap key map of ESC and CAP LOCKS